nimaid/LPHK/README.md

   * If the connection is successful, the grid will appear, and the status bar at the bottom will turn green.
 * The current mode is displayed in the upper right, in the gap between the circular buttons.
 Clicking this text will change the mode.
 There are four modes:
     * "Edit" mode: Click on a button to open the Script Edit window for that button.
-      * All scripts are saved in the `.LPHKlayout` files, but the editor also has the ability to import/export single `.LPHKscript` files.
+      * All scripts are saved in the `.lpl` (LaunchPad Layout) files, but the editor also has the ability to import/export single `.lps` (LaunchPad Script) files.
         * For examples, you can click `Import Script` and look through the `user_scripts/examples/` folder.
       * Select the button color, then click `Bind Button (x, y)`.
         * If there are syntax errors, this is when they will be caught, and you will be informed without the editor closing.